 Suggestions for each user group

-To make PC gaming a worthy choice, you always have to tie it to a specific user persona.
+To make PC gaming a worthwhile choice, you always have to tie it to a specific user persona.
 A device for someone who opens many tabs all day will be different from someone who only studies online.
 A gamer who enjoys esports will be different from someone who is a heavy gamer or someone who makes videos.
 When you determine which group you belong to, all future shopping decisions will be easier to follow.

 The most practical tip when buying a device is to not ask "which one is the most powerful", but ask "which one solves exactly what I do every day and still has room to upgrade".

-Will a cheap device last a long time?
+Can cheap machines last a long time?

 Yes, if the components are balanced, transparent and there is still a reasonable upgrade path.